Bibb County Case Study

 Bibb County did do something different.
 Recognizing the importance of a consistent approach to writing instruction, the district team searched for a solution that could provide students with a common framework for engaging with literacy.
 It was at this time that they were introduced to the CERCA Literacy Framework, and ThinkCERCA’s curriculum of content-specific literacy lessons.

 After hearing positive feedback from a former principal of a school that partnered with ThinkCERCA, Bibb County embarked on a three-year strategic partnership with ThinkCERCA.
 The partnership, launched in the 2017-18 school year, was designed to help middle school teachers deliver rigorous literacy instruction in all core subjects.

-As a district-wide initiative, strong leadership in the Bibb central office – led by Dr. Curtis Jones, the 2019 Georgia Superintendent of the year – set the expectation for continuous improvement of writing instruction and performance in every school.
+As a district-wide initiative, strong leadership in the Bibb central office – led by Dr. Curtis Jones, the 2019 National Superintendent of the Year – set the expectation for continuous improvement of writing instruction and performance in every school.

 The Bibb County district team understood that literacy goes beyond reading comprehension.
 Literacy encompasses writing, speaking, and listening, and can truly amplify instruction in every subject.
 By partnering with ThinkCERCA in the summer of 2017, Bibb County made sure that middle school teachers in all core subjects – math, science, social studies, and ELA – had access to expert-designed, content-specific literacy lessons.